-Commercial services should be provided on campus that support residents and help reduce the need for students, faculty and staff to leave campus during the day.
-Other, smaller centers have emerged near the Library and Campus Market, and around the Student Services building that houses the career center (among other services) on the lower, southwest side of campus.
+Support services should be sized and designed to accommodate peak demand, where necessary, or demand managed to reduce peaks.
+(UL 08) Other, smaller centers have emerged near the Library and Campus Market, and around the Student Services building that houses the Career Center (among other services) on the lower, southwest side of campus.
 Other activities focus in and around the residential areas, such as Poly Canyon Village.

 In the future, many student-centered activities will continue to converge in the Mustang Way activity area.
-To serve an increase in students, faculty and staff, the Master Plan adds another major center, Creekside Village, connected to the Union by a much more active Via Carta corridor.
+To serve an increase in students, faculty and staff, the Master Plan adds another major center, Creekside Village, connected to the University Union area by a much more active Via Carta corridor.
 Existing smaller activity centers near the library and lower, southwest side of campus will be reinforced.
 Other functions will focus in and around the new residential areas, including large land-consuming activities like outdoor recreation and athletics.

-As emphasized in the Enhanced Campus Life report and in the University Life principles, services will be integrated in new buildings along Via Carta and in the activity centers - typically at the ground floor for visibility and access.
+As emphasized in the Enhanced Campus Life report and in the University Life principles, services will be integrated in new buildings along Via Carta and in the activity centers - typically, at the ground floor for visibility and access.
 These buildings could hold a

-CREEKSIDE VILLAGE CONCEPT
+FIGURE F2-28: CREEKSIDE VILLAGE CONCEPT

 Creekside Village will be a mixed-use neighborhood comprised of academic, study, recreation, entertainment, food service, market and retail facilities and lounge areas in outdoor and built settings.
-The Cal Poly Transit Center will be adjacent to Creekside Village.
+The Cal Poly Transit Center will be a part of Creekside Village.
 The buildings and plaza will take advantage of the views and adjacent environment of Brizzolara Creek and will provide a lively 24/7 activity hub for student residents, faculty, staff, and members of the community.